jar398/listtools/doc/guide.md

     src/plugin.py --A A.csv --B B.csv --exemplars AB-exemplars.csv

 This writes an analysis report to standard output.
+Concepts are imputed for all of the A and B records, and RCC-5 relationships between those concepts are estimated.

 If you're doing regression analysis, think of A as the 'baseline' checklist and B as 'proposed successor'.
 (This is not the only use case.)